KFC: Products

 KFC's core product offering is pressure fried on-the-bone chicken pieces seasoned with Colonel Harland Sanders' "Original Recipe" of 11 herbs and spices.
 The product is typically available in either two- or three-piece individual servings or in a family size cardboard bucket typically holding between six and 16 chicken pieces.
 In territories that follow the system handed down by Colonel Sanders, such as Canada and the UK, each chicken is divided into nine different cuts (two drumsticks, two thighs, two wings, two breast pieces and one keel); however, the United States now uses an eight-piece cut.

-The product is hand-breaded at individual KFC outlets with wheat flour mixed with seasoning in a two- to four-minute process.
+The chicken is hand-breaded at individual KFC outlets with wheat flour mixed with seasoning in a two- to four-minute process.
 It is then pressure fried for between seven and 10 minutes (the timing differs between countries) in oil at 185 degrees Celsius.
 Following this, the chicken is left to stand for 5 minutes in order for it to sufficiently cool before it is placed in the warming oven.
 It is KFC policy to discard chicken if it has not been sold within 90 minutes in order to ensure freshness.
 The frying oil varies regionally and versions used include sunflower, soybean, rapeseed and palm oil.
 A KFC executive stated that the taste of the chicken will vary between regions depending on the oil variety used and whether the chicken has been corn-fed or wheat-fed.

-As well as its core chicken on the bone offering, KFC's major products include chicken sandwiches (including the Zinger and the Tower); wraps ("Twisters" and "Boxmasters"); and a variety of finger foods, including crispy chicken strips and hot wings.
+As well as its core chicken on the bone offering, KFC's major products include chicken burgers (including the Zinger and the Tower); wraps ("Twisters" and "Boxmasters"); and a variety of finger foods, including crispy chicken strips and hot wings.
 Popcorn chicken, which consists of bite-sized pieces of fried chicken, is one of the most widely available KFC products.
 In some locations, such as in Australia, Belarus, Malaysia and South Africa, chicken nuggets are also sold.

 McCormick & Company is KFC's largest supplier of sauces, seasonings and marinades and is a long-term partner in new product development.

 Due to the company's previous relationship with PepsiCo, most territories supply PepsiCo products, but exceptional territories include Barbados, Greece, Mexico, New Zealand, the Philippines, Romania, South Africa, Turkey, Indonesia (since 2019), Singapore (since 2022) and Malaysia (since 2022) which stock drinks supplied by The Coca-Cola Company, and Aruba, which stocks RC Cola from the Cott Corporation.
 In Peru, the locally popular Inca Kola is sold.

 Launched in 2009, the Krusher/Krushem range of frozen beverages containing "real bits" such as Kit Kat, Oreo and strawberry shortcake is available in over 2,000 outlets.
 Egg custard tart is a popular dessert worldwide, but other items include ice cream sundaes and tres leches cake in Peru.

 In 2012, the "KFC AM" breakfast menu began to be rolled out internationally, including such items as pancakes, waffles and porridge, as well as fried chicken.

 On August 27, 2019, KFC tested meatless boneless wings and nuggets in Atlanta, Georgia.